Moving to Fukuoka with school-age kids and weighing international schools? Tuition is the line item that surprises most families.

 Can foreign kids attend Japanese public school for free?

 Yes.
-Public school is essentially free (~¥10–15K/yr), but instruction is in Japanese and ESL support varies by ward.
+There is no tuition for foreign residents; expect ~¥50–60K/yr for lunch, materials and PTA dues.
+Instruction is in Japanese and ESL support varies by ward.

 Related family-life guides